This notice has been produced on behalf of:

 You must meet the deadlines that your teacher gives you.
 Remember - your teachers are there to guide you.
 Although they cannot give you direct assistance, they can help you to sort out any problems before it is too late.

 Take care of your work and keep it safe.
 Don’t leave it lying around where your classmates can find it.
-You must always keep your coursework secure and confidential whilst you are preparing it; do not share it with your classmates.
+You must always keep your work secure and confidential whilst you are preparing it; do not share it with your classmates.
 If it is stored on the computer network, keep your password secure.
 Collect all copies from the printer and destroy those you don’t need.

 Don’t be tempted to use essays from on-line essay banks — this is cheating.
 Electronic tools used by awarding bodies can detect this sort of copying.